21A91A05G9/CodeX-App/README.md

 - **Real-Time Contest Tracking**: Stay updated on ongoing and upcoming coding contests, providing a unified view to help users prepare effectively.
 - **User-Friendly Interface**: Built with React Native, the app offers a responsive and visually appealing design.
 - **Authentication**: Secure user registration and login to personalize each user’s experience.
-- **Profile and Ranking System**: View your profile, track your progress, and compare ranks with other users to boost motivation.
+- **Profile System**: View your profile, track your progress effectively.
 - **Chatbot Assistance**: Provides assistance for common queries within the app, utilizing an OpenAI-powered chatbot.

 ## Future Enhancements